 “In the $199,000 price range you can find something pretty good with four or five bedrooms,” Snarski said.

-James D. Smith, a Realtor with RE/MAX Showcase, grew up in Lake County and currently works in the Waukegan area.
-Smith said this convergence of positives has led to an explosion of demand for Waukegan homes, greater than any he has seen in his 28 years in the business.
+James D. Smith, a Realtor with RE/MAX Showcase, said the desirable housing stock, affordable prices, access to jobs and community amenities have led to an explosion of demand for local homes greater than he has seen in his 29 years in the business.

-Also downtown is the almost-century-old Genesee Theatre that has been taken over by the city and totally renovated.
-It now draws people from all over the region to see shows by a who’s-who of A-list musicians and comedians each week.
-Meanwhile, the local Three Brothers Theatre stages live community plays.
+Also downtown, the almost-century-old Genesee Theatre has been taken over by the city and totally renovated.
+It now draws people from all over the region to see shows by a who’s-who of A List musicians and comedians each week.
+The Three Brothers Theatre stages live community plays.
 A new interactive museum/attraction called The Ray Bradbury Experience will offer a 21st-century immersion in the ideas and fantasies of that world-famous, Waukegan-reared science fiction author.

 “The Waukegan Park District continues to set an example nationwide of how a park district should be run,” Snarski added.
 “They recently updated the fieldhouse and added an aquatic center at Hinkston Park with a pool, basketball courts, a track and a climbing wall.”